rachitiitr/DataStructures-Algorithms/README.md

 CodeChef ► http://www.codechef.com/users/rachitiitr

 # About Me
-I am Rachit Jain, currently working as Software Enginner in Microsoft.
+I am Rachit Jain, currently working as Software Engineer in Microsoft.
 I have graduated from IIT Roorkee in 2017.
 I have done my majors in Electrical Engineering,
 and minors in Computer Science Engineering.